VIDA-NYU/reprozip-examples/stacked-up/README.md

 The website can be accessed [here](http://stackedup.org/), and the original implementation of the website is available [here](https://github.com/merbroussard/sdp_curricula).
 However, the ReproZip package that we provide is based on a [fork](https://github.com/fchirigati/sdp_curricula) of the original project implementation, which fixes some issues, such as missing dependencies.

-If you are using the Vagrant machine provided by this repository, do the following to run the example:

-    $ vagrant ssh
-    $ workon stacked-up
-    $ cd reprozip-examples/stacked-up/sdp_curricula/
-    $ ./runserver

-The app will be accessible on ``localhost:8000`` from any Web browser.

 ReproZip Package
 ----------------